- I. Introduction to Solar Panels

 5. Concentrated Photovoltaic (CPV) Systems

 In CPV systems, lenses or mirrors concentrate sunlight onto small but highly efficient solar cells.
 This technology is commonly used in large-scale solar power plants to maximize energy output.
-CPV
+CPV systems work best in regions with high direct sunlight.

 6. Solar Tiles